-Porto/Post/Doc is a film festival that will reach its sixth edition in 2019.
+Porto/Post/Doc is a film festival that will reach its seventh edition in 2020.
 As a meeting point for creators, audience and industry professionals, Porto/Post/Doc aims to foster the documentary genre, placing it in the new hybrid forms of contemporary cinema.

 With an eclectic selection, the festival is organized around competitions and several parallel programmes.